-The ratio of 2YIF to 2YIF is intended to capture how journal self citations can inflate the impact factor of a journal, whether this is a self-promotion decision made independently by publishing authors or as an administrative decision undertaken by a journal's editors and/or publishers.
+Coercive citations by unscrupulous editors and publishers can have a deleterious impact on journal self citations (see Wilhite and Fong (2012)).
+The ratio of 2YIF to 2YIF is intended to capture how journal self citations can inflate the impact factor of a journal, whether this is an unconscious self-promotion decision made independently by publishing authors or as an administrative decision undertaken by a journal's editors and/or publishers.
 Chang et al. (2011a) define Impact Factor Inflation (IFI) as "IFI = 2YIF / 2YIF".
 The minimum value for IFI is 1, with any value above the minimum capturing the effect of journal self citations on the 2-year impact factor.
-A lower IFI would be preferred to higher.
+For obvious purely academic reasons, a lower IFI would be preferred to higher.